 Migration to the Ex Libris Identity Service

-As part of Ex Libris' continuing efforts to follow security and data privacy best practices, we have announced in September 2016 plans to move toward the use of external-only password management in Alma.
+As part of Ex Libris' continuing efforts to follow security and data privacy best practices, we announced in September 2016 plans to move toward the use of external-only password management in Alma.
 This shift would affect customers’ ability to authenticate internal users (patron and staff accounts defined completely in Alma and not in the institution's identity provider) using passwords stored within Alma.
-Over the past year and a half, we have been working with the ELUNA/IGELU Authentication Focus Group to explore and define methods of authentication which meet the goals of security and adherence to best practices, while at the same time continue to answer the management requirements of institutions.
+Following that announcement we worked with the ELUNA/IGELU Authentication Focus Group to explore and define methods of authentication which meet the goals of security and adherence to best practices, while at the same time continue to answer the management requirements of institutions.
 As a result of that joint work, Ex Libris has decided to introduce an Ex Libris Identity Service that will be based on a dedicated identity management solution, meeting strict security and authentication standards.
 This new Ex Libris Identity Service will replace the internal authentication / passwords method used today by live Alma customers and all existing customers will be migrated to this service.

 What is the “Ex Libris Identity Service”?